CF Industries, Yara International end merger talks

 Yara last week fired Chief Executive Joergen Ole Haslestad saying he was unsuitable to lead the merger talks.

-Yara shares ended Thursday trading at NOK 293.50 for a market capitalization of $12.40 billion, according to Thomson Reuters data.
+Yara shares ended Thursday trading at NOK 293.50 for a market capitalisation of $12.40 billion, according to Thomson Reuters data.

 The two companies fought a bitter battle in 2010 over control of U.S. rival Terra Industries, won by CF with a $4.7 billion offer.
 That deal also put Yara and CF into a 50/50 joint venture operating the GrowHow production units in Britain.

-Global fertilizer margins have been under pressure, mainly due to Chinese overproduction, and the International Fertilizer Industry Association expects global production growth to well outpace demand at least through 2018.
+Global fertiliser margins have been under pressure, mainly due to Chinese overproduction, and the International Fertilizer Industry Association expects global production growth to well outpace demand at least through 2018.

 Morgan Stanley and Goldman Sachs advised CF on the merger talks, while Yara was advised by Citi and Norwegian brokerage ABG Sundal Collier.